klemman/clean_ds_store_files_macosx/README.md

 # Requirements

-No requirements in particular, except be on MAC OS X, and be able to launch sudo commands
+No requirements in particular, except be on MacOS X, and be able to launch sudo commands

 # Install